 To date, we have devoted most of our financial resources to our corporate overhead and research and development of atuzaginstat (COR388) and COR588, including our preclinical development activities and clinical trials of atuzaginstat (COR388) and COR588.
+With our recent acquisition of Novosteo, Inc in May 2022, we are now focused on developing NOV004, a bone targeting molecule designed to accelerate fracture repair.
 We expect that it will be several years, if ever, before we have a drug candidate ready for commercialization.
 We expect to continue to incur losses for the foreseeable future, and we expect these losses to increase as we continue our development of, and seek regulatory approvals for our drug candidates, prepare for and begin the commercialization of any approved drug candidates, and add infrastructure and personnel to support our drug development efforts and operations as a public company.
 We anticipate that any such losses could be significant for the next several years.
 These net losses and negative cash flows have had, and will continue to have, an adverse effect on our stockholders' equity and working capital.
 Further, these net losses have fluctuated significantly in the past and are expected to continue to significantly fluctuate from quarter-to-quarter or year-to-year.
 To become and remain profitable, we must develop and eventually commercialize a drug with significant revenue.

 We may never succeed in developing a commercial drug.
 On January 25, 2022, we received a letter from the FDA Division of Neurology 1 placing a full clinical hold on the IND for atuzaginstat's (COR388).
-As we test and assess the safety of atuzaginstat (COR388) in other indications and other planned clinical trials not subject to the FDA hold, we may encounter similar adverse events or additional adverse events that were not identified or not considered significant in our earlier trials, the FDA may place additional clinical holds on our current or currently contemplated clinical programs or otherwise limit our ability to proceed with other clinical programs in our pipeline, which will harm our business, financial condition, results of operations and may force us to cease our operations.
-Further, while we believe COR388 holds therapeutic potential in non-CNS indications, including Oncology and Periodontitis, there is no guarantee that further efforts with regard to COR388 will be successful, and our ability to apply, and obtain regulatory approval, or partner with others for further development for any of these indications is uncertain at this time.
-If the FDA or other regulatory agencies continue to express safety, tolerability or efficacy concerns, additional preclinical studies or clinical trials involving atuzaginstat (COR388), COR588 or other drug candidates, amendments to the enrollment criteria and/or clinical trial protocols for our studies may be needed and may be difficult to implement or complete.
-In such instance, our progress in the development of atuzaginstat (COR388), COR588 and other drug candidates may be significantly slowed or stopped and the associated costs may be significantly increased, adversely affecting our business.
+The FDA may place additional clinical holds on our current or currently contemplated clinical programs or otherwise limit our ability to proceed with other clinical programs in our pipeline, which will harm our business, financial condition, results of operations and may force us to cease our operations.
+Further, while we believe COR388 holds therapeutic potential in non-CNS indications, including oncology and periodontitis, there is no guarantee that further efforts with regard to COR388 will be successful, and our ability to apply, and obtain regulatory approval, or partner with others for further development for any of these indications is uncertain at this time.